spack/spack-tutorial/tutorial_developer_workflows.rst

 .. literalinclude:: outputs/dev/navigation-and-build-env.out
    :language: console

-Working with the build environment and along with spack navigation features provides a nice way to iterate quickly and navigate through the hash heavy spack directory structures.
+Working with the build environment along with spack navigation features provides a nice way to iterate quickly and navigate through the hash heavy spack directory structures.